How to trade the head & shoulders pattern

 - The profit target assumes that those who are wrong or purchased the security at a poor time will be forced to exit their positions, thus creating a reversal of similar magnitude to the topping pattern that just occurred.

 - The neckline is the point at which many traders are experiencing pain and will be forced to exit positions, thus pushing the price toward the price target.

 - Volume can be watched as well.
 During inverse head and shoulder patterns (market bottoms), we would ideally like the volume to expand as a breakout occurs.
 This shows increased buying interest that will move price toward the target.
-Decreasing volume shows lack of interest in the upside move and warrants some skepticism.
+The decreasing volume shows a lack of interest in the upside move and warrants some scepticism.

 As stated, no trading pattern is perfect.
 Here are some potential problems with trading a Head and Shoulders pattern: